Immune Stimulating Naturopathic Cancer Therapies

 Knowledge about mechanisms of action, product combining, achieving the desired effect, and creating a sufficient dosing schedule is a complex calculation.

-We certainly advise everyone to speak with their physician before attemping to treat on their own.
+We advise that people speak with their physician before attempting to develop a plan involving nutraceuticals on their own.

 Furthermore, since many nutraceuticals are derived from food or botanicals, our physicians will often discuss or prescribe a diet therapy to complement or enhance the encapsulated products.
 Dietary strategies which enrich for specific nutrient components combine well with nutrition-based targeting agents, such as nutraceuticals and can often deliver a broader range of supportive agents, holistically.